prys0000/political-commercial-collection-archives/README.md

 The [Carl Albert Center Archives](https://www.ou.edu/carlalbertcenter/congressional-collection), along with Harvard University and the University of Iowa, was awarded collaborative research grant funds from the National Science Foundation (NSF) for the project ["Understanding the Evolution of Political Campaign Advertisements over the Last Century"](https://s-lib024.lib.uiowa.edu/campaignvids/people.html).

-The project has three specific aims: (1) make a large underutilized collection of  over 120,000 political ads (1912-2016) currently housed at the Carl Albert Center suitable for academic and non-academic research; (2) understand the evolution of political advertising, especially as it pertains to issue advocacy and gender/minority representations prior to 1996; and, (3) promote interdisciplinary graduate and undergraduate education in audiovisual analysis at research and teaching institutions. ​
+The project has three specific aims: (1) make a large underutilized collection of  over 120,000 political ads (1912-2016) currently housed at the Carl Albert Center suitable for academic and non-academic research; (2) understand the evolution of political advertising; especially as it pertains to issue advocacy and gender/minority representations before 1996; and, (3) promote interdisciplinary graduate and undergraduate education in audiovisual analysis at research and teaching institutions. ​

 The Carl Albert Center Archives' task focused on the first aim (1) by providing reliable content for collaborator analysis.
-The project has provided invaluable insights and knowledge, despite the initial challenges encountered.
-This page was created to document our processes and share solutions which may benefit other collection entities.
+Despite the initial challenges encountered, the project has provided invaluable insights and knowledge.
+This page was created to document our processes and share solutions that may benefit other collection entities.

-This repository contains a collection of **workflow tools, Python scripting templates, resources, practice exercises and other useful tools** developed throughout our initial phases of this project.
+This repository contains a collection of **workflow tools, Python scripting templates, resources, practice exercises, and other useful tools** developed throughout the initial phases of this project.

 ***The repository is regularly updated with additional materials and the latest processes.***

 ## **key research components**

 - Address the challenges of insufficient documentation, undefined workflows, and limited funding in managing the growing collection of political ads.
-- Develop workflows to effectively manage the existing collection of political ads.
+- Develop workflows to manage the existing collection of political ads effectively.
 - Define strategies to ensure the long-term accessibility and usability of its digital political ad collection.
 - Explore and define practical solutions and best practices in managing and preserving large archival collections in academic settings.